Official answer: a genre of music I like to call "telephony" or "imaginary rock".

 More truthful answer: Whatever I like to listen to and think my friends would like too.

-Most helpful answer: see the "Past Shows" tab below.
+Most helpful answer: Check out the playlists under "Past Shows".

 A genre label I just sort of made up.
 It's meant to represent the nebulous grouping of alt-alt-rock popularized among certain young people on the internet: melody focused like the Beatles, courting an 80s new-wave aesthetic, popular for lyrics that are morbid but playful and a willingness to experiment with their sound.
 My 3 favorite bands at the core of this sound are They Might Be Giants, Lemon Demon, and Tally Hall; but Jack Stauber, Sparks, Bill Wurtz, and Oingo Boingo are also good examples.